jkclark/Selfie-Gif-Creator/README.md

    2. Convert image to JPEG
    3. Overlay image with data
    4. Save image to JPEG directory with sequential name
-2. Create .mov via `ffmpeg` using JPEGs
+2. Create .mp4 via `ffmpeg` using JPEGs

 It's a PITA because I have to get all the .HEIC originals in my Finder somewhere on my Mac.
 This means exporting them from the Photos app, which fails half the time, etc., etc.

-The current goal is to update the .mov daily, when I take the picture.
-My prevailing idea is to upload the photo from my phone to an S3 bucket, which will trigger a Lambda function to create a new .mov, replacing the old one.
+The current goal is to update the .mp4 daily, when I take the picture.
+My prevailing idea is to upload the photo from my phone to an S3 bucket, which will trigger a Lambda function to create a new .mp4, replacing the old one.
 Then the movie will always be up to date.

 ### Local setup